Azam2312334/MySukanApps/Privacy Policy Mysukan.md

 ## 14. App Features and Safety

+### Age-Appropriate Content and Safety Measures:
+- **Community Guidelines:** Clear rules about appropriate behavior and content for all ages
+- **Enhanced Moderation:** Additional content review for interactions involving younger users
+- **Safety Education:** Regular tips and resources about online safety and digital citizenship
+- **Bullying Prevention:** Zero tolerance policy for harassment, with immediate reporting mechanisms

+### App Features:
 - **Dating or sexual content:** MySukan is **not intended** for dating or sexual relationships.
 - **Nudity:** The app does **not permit sharing of nudity**.
 - **Graphic violence:** The app does **not permit public sharing of real-world, graphic violence** outside of newsworthy context.
-- **Location sharing:** Users’ **precise physical location is not shared**.
+- **Location sharing:** Users' **precise physical location is not shared**.
 Only event locations may be visible to participants.
 - **Digital goods:** Currently, MySukan **does not support purchasing digital goods**.
 - **Blocking users:** Users cannot block others, but they can **report users or events** they find inappropriate.
 - **Reporting content:** Users can **report matches, events, or user-generated content** to ensure community safety.
+Reports are reviewed within 24 hours.
 - **Chat moderation:** The app supports chat functionality.
 Users can **only chat within groups they have joined**; random users cannot send messages.
+All chats are monitored for inappropriate content.

+### Enhanced Safety for Younger Users:
+- **Parental Notification:** Parents of users under 18 can opt to receive safety notifications
+- **Restricted Direct Messaging:** Users under 16 have additional restrictions on direct messaging
+- **Event Supervision:** Events created by or for users under 18 include safety guidelines and supervision recommendations
+- **Quick Report Button:** Easily accessible reporting feature for any concerning behavior
+- **Safety Check-ins:** Regular prompts about safe meeting practices for in-person sports events

 ---

-**Your privacy is important to us.
-We are committed to protecting your personal information and being transparent about our data practices.**
+**Your privacy and safety are important to us.
+We are committed to protecting your personal information, especially for our younger users, and being transparent about our data practices.**

 ---